 We moved on to talking about the music business generally in the West and how artists have moved to merchandise and concerts to make a living, relying less on music post downloads.
 It is interesting to look at the bigger picture, and we talked about how things were in India.

 Isheeta- The live gig situation has opened up again here post pandemic.
-But it is the same, but there is music for the soul as well as music for the wallet.
+But it is the same; there is music for the soul as well as music for the wallet.
 I find myself drawn more toward music for the soul as opposed to music for the money, I want to do the music my soul feels happy about.
 I am also an educator, I do recording gigs, and I sing for films.
-As a thought, consider art turned into content, putting 25 years of your life into a two minute reel, our minds are conditioned.
+As a thought, consider art turned into content, putting 25 years of your life into a two minute reel.
+Our minds are conditioned.

 It is certainly a more disposable society.
 Look at how we used to listen to a whole album from beginning to end as the artist wanted it to be heard.
 The pride in holding the album and looking at the artwork on the cover, we seem to have lost a lot.